 Aim to require as few clicks as possible in order for your potential patient to gain everything he or she needs from your website.
 Complex navigation systems and confusing sidebars can frustrate users, and even cause them to abandon your site in favor of another, more user-friendly one.

 Images and aesthetics are vital to any website.
-You may not think that as a dentist, you have much to photograph and share, but photos can put people at ease and make them more comfortable when they come in for the first time.
+You may not think that you have much to photograph and share as a dentist, but photos can put people at ease and make them more comfortable when they come in for the first time.

 After you choose a design, layout, and color, it’s time to think about the language that will compose your website.
 The tone should be casual but professional, but both of those terms can be implemented to different degrees.

-We are ABC Dentistry.
-Our practice is composed of eight board certified dentists who take their work seriously.
+Excerpt 1: We are ABC Dentistry.
+Our practice is composed of eight board-certified dentists who take their work seriously.
 We offer a variety of general dentistry procedures such as fillings, crowns, veneers, and implants.
 We are known for our meticulous work in a professional setting, and we look forward to hearing from you soon.

 Number two is undoubtedly friendlier from the beginning, as it welcomes visitors to the site with an exclamatory statement.
 It’s still professional, but a little more casual.
 It uses contractions and more colloquial language.
 Think about how you want your practice to come across, and use an appropriate tone across your entire site.

 Blogging is a great way to inform your patients and keep your site up-to-date and relevant.
-Business owners in almost every industry realize the power of blogging, and many have had success with it even with topics that are not traditionally blogged about.
-A blog can be a great component to a successful dental website, especially if you frequently update it with helpful and authoritative posts.
+Business owners in almost every industry realize the power of blogging, and many have had success with it, even with topics that are not traditionally blogged about.
+A blog can be a great component of a successful dental website, especially if you frequently update it with helpful and authoritative posts.

 As you can see, there are many ideas to consider as you contemplate your dental website.
 The best thing you can do is keep your patients in mind as you design.
 After all, they’re the ones you really need to impress.